uyriq/pwsh_repovisibility/README.md

 ### Parameters

 - `ghUser`: The GitHub username whose repositories will be listed.
 Default is `"uyriq"`, you need to change this.
 - `visibility`: The visibility to set for the repositories.
-Default is `"PRIVATE"`.
+Default is `"private"`.
 This will list all public repos and allow you to set them to private.
 - `descpattern`: A pattern to partially match with the description or repository name.
 If provided, only repositories matching this pattern will be processed in batch non-interactive mode.

 ### Examples